BadDNA/seqcap/phylo/README.markdown

 * **`bootstrap_locus_alignments.py`**

     *Description:* This script creates bootstrap replicates of individual locus alignments using a two stage bootstrap method (Seo *et al.* 2005; Seo 2008).
-First the genes (e.g., UCE's)are resampled.
-Second, aligned positions within each gene are resampled.
-All resampling is done with replacement.
+First the genes (e.g., UCEs) are resampled with replacement..
+Second, aligned positions within each gene are resampled with replacement.

     The script takes as input a directory of individual alignments in either phylip or nexus format.
-The output is a number of multi-alignment files equal to the number of bootstrap replicates.
-These multi-alignment files contain inividual boostrapped alignments totalling the number of individual aligmnets in the orgininal input directory.
+The output is series of multi-alignment files equal to the number of bootstrap replicates.
+Each of these multi-alignment files contain individual bootstrapped alignments totaling the number of individual alignments in the original input directory.

     *Requirements:* Python version 2.6 with modules pylab and biopython installed.